FOOT CARE FOR SOCCER

 The following problems are common to soccer players’ feet:

 Abrasion (Scrapes) – An abrasion is a scrape of the outer layer of the skin caused by contact with an outside object or rubbing of the shoe.
-It should be cleaned and treated with an antibiotic cream.
+It should be cleaned with soap and water and treated with an antibiotic cream.
 It should be covered (dressed) to keep it protected during exercise.
 If it is painful, an over-the-counter topical anesthetic may be used.
 If it becomes infected, it should be treated by a doctor.

 Athletes Foot – Athlete’s foot is an infection caused by a fungus and usually occurs between the toes.
 It is typically transmitted in moist areas where people walk barefoot, such as showers or locker rooms.
 Athlete’s foot can be treated by a number of over-the-counter medications.
 It is important to continue use of the medication until absolutely certain that the fungus is gone.
-Keeping the feet and shoes as dry as possible, and avoiding going barefoot on locker room and shower floors help prevent the fungus from starting.
+Keeping the feet and shoes as dry as possible, and avoiding going barefoot on locker room and shower floors, help prevent the fungus from starting.
 Shower shoes or sandals are recommended.
 If the fungus does not go away, it should be treated by a doctor.
 This is especially true because there is a small chance that the fungus could become systemic (enter the body).

 Blister – A blister is a small pocket of fluid causing a bump within the upper layers of the skin.
 This is usually caused by rubbing within the shoes.
 Most blisters are filled with a clear fluid, however, they can fill with blood or with pus.
 The body creates the blister in an attempt to protect the skin underneath.
 Blisters are common with new shoes.
 New shoes need to be “broken in” gradually over a period of time.
 Blisters need to be padded in the hope that the body can reabsorb the fluid.
 Broken blisters need to be salved with antibiotic cream and well padded before exercise.
 They must then be allowed to air for the skin to dry out.
 As the raw skin underneath the blister heals, the dead skin of the outer blister may be cut away.
 Open blisters can become infected and any infection should be treated promptly.
-There is now concern about Methicillin-Resistant Staphylococcus Aureus (MRSA) and other kinds of infections to blisters, so they should be watched carefully.
+There is now concern about Methicillin-Resistant Staphylococcus Aureus (MRSA) and other kinds of infections to blisters (or other breaks in the skin), so they should be watched carefully.
 Areas are to be kept clean and dry and shower shoes used.

 Callus – A callus is a toughened area of skin which has become thick due to rubbing.
 Calluses are normal on the feet of soccer players.
 Problems arise if they are allowed to become too thick.
 Over-thick calluses need to be trimmed back.
 Otherwise they can shift or crack.
 Padding around a callus, typically with a hole cut out in the center, can be helpful.
 Trimming may be accomplished with a pumice stone, a callus shaver, or even a clean and dry nail clipper.
 Particularly difficult calluses should be pared down by a podiatrist.